koeves/koeves.github.io/blog/docker-bash.md

    ```
    docker build -t test .
    ```
-   Where 'test' is the name of the image.
+   Where `test` is the name of the image.

 6. Run docker image with